pemulis/mascara/README.md

 // mascara will use the environmental provider if the user brings one
 // in the form of metamask extension, mist or parity
-// other wise it will make one for you :}
+// otherwise it will make one for you :}

 const ethereumProvider = metamask.createDefaultProvider()